cliechty/AsyncCache/ReadMe.md

 Installation
 ============

 Install using nuget.
-The Package is named AsyncCache
+The Package is named AsyncCache (not yet available)

 Usage
 =====